-Losing a Dog is Hard: Pet Loss Support
+Losing a Dog is Hard: Pet Loss Support for Dog Death

 Routine activities with an animal companion often provide structure, fun, relaxation, and social contact in our daily lives.
 The death of a cherished pet can mean the loss of an entire lifestyle as well as a devoted companion.
 Lack of understanding and support from people around us can make this period even more difficult.

 Seek medical help if a few days after your loss you still feel so depressed or sad that you cannot handle even the basic tasks of your life.
-If you ever feel so hopeless as not to want to continue living without your pet, tell your doctor about these feelings as soon as possible.
+If you ever feel so hopeless as not to want to continue living without your dog, tell your doctor about these feelings as soon as possible.

-Handling the Loss of a Dog
+Dog Death: Handling the Loss of a Dog

-Be prepared.
+- Be prepared.
 In some instances the death of a pet can be anticipated; the animal may be old or suffering from an extended illness.
 Other pet owners will be faced with a sudden loss, the result of an accident or short-term illness.
 Things that will need to be considered with a gravely ill or seriously injured animal include the pet’s quality of life, emotional and financial cost, and when, or if, euthanasia should be considered.
 It is best to have contemplated these difficult matters beforehand.

-Accept and express your feelings.
+- Accept and express your feelings.
 It is important to understand that grief is a personal experience and there are no right or wrong ways to express it.
 The most important part of healing is to acknowledge what you are feeling and somehow release it.
 Try writing your thoughts in a journal or talking with family and friends.
 A good long cry can help, too.

-Perform rituals.
+- Perform rituals.
 Many people find comfort in rituals, like paying their final respects with a service or setting up a small memorial with photos and objects that had significance in their pet’s life, such as a collar, bowl, or toy.
-It is important to set aside time to think about the good times, and remember to pay extra attention to surviving pets.
+It is important to set aside time to think about the good times and remember to pay extra attention to surviving pets.
 They may need consolation during this difficult period too.

-Seek support.
-You may be admonished by well-meaning friends: “He was only a dog.”
+- Seek support.
+You may be admonished by well-meaning friends saying, “He was only a dog.”
 Others may encourage you to “get another one,” as if your longtime companion could easily be replaced.
 This can make expression of your pain even harder.
 It is important to realize that you are not alone.
 Speaking with a counselor, joining a support group or participating in an Internet chat room can act as a wonderful resource for consolation and affirmation.

 Pet loss support groups are available throughout the country.
 If you have specific questions about euthanasia or you would like more information about pet loss support groups, contact your veterinarian or check your local telephone directory or pet store.

 Deciding that you want to feel better is healthy.
 Some people think that feeling better will take them further away from the relationship they had with their pet.
-What might be helpful in cases like this is to learn to realize that recovery from grief doesn’t mean forgetting about your beloved pet.
+What might be helpful in cases like this is to learn to realize that recovery from grief doesn’t mean forgetting about your beloved dog.

-The Stages of Grief
+Understanding Dog Death: The Stages of Grief